-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fairmount - Sidell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Fairmount - Sidell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fairmount - Sidell are a mix of both white- and blue-collar jobs.
 Overall, Fairmount - Sidell is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Fairmount - Sidell who work in management occupations (17.90%), office and administrative support (11.24%), and teaching (7.66%).

 Fairmount - Sidell is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Fairmount - Sidell’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Fairmount - Sidell’s overall crime rate is lower than average for the country.

-In terms of college education, the citizens of Fairmount - Sidell rank slightly lower than the national average.
-15.91% of adults 25 and older in Fairmount - Sidell have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Fairmount - Sidell with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.91% of adults in Fairmount - Sidell have a bachelor's degree or advanced degree.

 The per capita income in Fairmount - Sidell in 2022 was $31,442, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $125,768 for a family of four.
 However, Fairmount - Sidell contains both very wealthy and poor people as well.